Bootstrap inference in functional linear regression models with scalar response under heteroscedasticity: Hypothesis tests for multiple conditional means

-If we do not enforce the null hypothesis in the bootstrap world, then we essentially adopt the same PB procedure described in \autoref{sssec_2_3_2} (i.e., \autoref{thm_pb}).
-That is, we may formulate studentized bootstrap quantities, similar to \eqref{eq_SnHatStar_std}, as
+If we do not enforce the null hypothesis in the bootstrap world, then we essentially adopt the same PB procedure described in \autoref{sssec_2_3_2}.
+That is, we may formulate studentized bootstrap quantities for centered projections, similar to \eqref{eq_stat_proj_bts}, as